HTC Vive Pro full review

 Pricing and availability

-That’s only a little more than the highest pricepoint of the original HTC Vive, which doesn’t seem that bad, especially when you consider the upgrades of the Vive Pro headset.
-However, it’s worth noting that the £799 pricetag is only for the headset, and not the base stations or controllers, also required for use.
-If you haven’t already got a HTC Vive headset, you’ll have to pay out around £500 for all the required accessories, bringing the total cost up to around £1300.
+A £599/$599 price tag doesn’t seem that bad, especially when you consider the upgrades of the Vive Pro headset, right?
+However, it’s worth noting that the £599/$599 price tag is only for the headset, and not the base stations or controllers, also required for use.
+If you haven’t already got an HTC Vive headset, you’ll have to pay out £899/$899 for the Starter Kit (with two controllers and two Base Station 1.0s) or £1119/$1119 for the Vive Pro Full Kit (with two controllers and two Base Station 2.0s).

 Design and build